 2. Choosing a URL

-With the video you want feedback on, upload the link from a hosting service that is publicly accessible to your participants.
+With the video you want feedback on, upload the link from a hosting service that is publicly accessible to your contributors.
 It can be hosted on platforms such as Google Drive, Dropbox, Sharepoint, Wistia, Vimeo, or YouTube—there are many different hosting options you can choose from.

 Grab the publicly accessible URL that is generated by the hosting service and paste it into the Launch URL task.

 Note: It is better not to put the link to your video as the starting URL.
-If you want the participant to see the video as the first step in the test, include a first task that explains to the participant that they will be taken to a video and they should watch the full video, then move on to the next task.
+If you want the contributor to see the video as the first step in the test, include a first task that explains to the contributor that they will be taken to a video and they should watch the full video, then move on to the next task.
 Then make the second task the URL to the video.

 Preview your test plan before launching.